Residential Aged Care

 • Combination Payment - A payment option consisting of a part RAD payment supplemented with a Daily Accommodation Payment.

 • There are a wide range of services covered by the above-mentioned charges, including (but not limited to) care, accommodation, room furnishing, electricity, water, cleaning, general laundry, meals and refreshments.
+To discuss a personalised care plan for you, please speak with our friendly team.

 Get Personalised Advice